Yygz314/OJ_problem/README.md

 # OJ_problem
-This is an open campus OJ problem set.Everyone is welcome to provide problems and solutions!
+This is an open OJ problem set.Everyone is welcome to provide problems and solutions!